top of page

 Both maps will open in a new tab.

-HIGH SPEED VIDEO OF THE ROUTE (3:40)
+HIGH SPEED VIDEO (3:40)

 See the route from a runner's perspective—as if you were sprinting at over 40 km/h.
 Watch this before you go to familiarise yourself visually with what's ahead.